Mvk122/UOM-CompSci-Notes/implementingSystemOnChip/week3/1_Verilog_Specifics.md

 assign q = a & b; // q cuanges 4 time steps after a or b changes register <= #10 input_value; // There is a propogation delay when the input changes
 ```
+* Delays can be used to:
+	* model real components that have delays eg external memory reads.
+	* Have cosmetic delays to make waveform traces more readable.
+	* Sequence I/O in a test run.